Suggs leads top-ranked Gonzaga over No. 3 Iowa 99-88

 Luka Garza led Iowa (6-1) with 30 points and 10 rebounds on 13 of 18 shooting.
 Joe Wieskamp added 20 points and nine rebounds for the Hawkeyes.

 Gonzaga used a 24-10 run to open things up in the first half.
+Suggs scored 10 points during the run and Gonzaga continued to pour it on in the first half, building the lead to as many as 18 on a Suggs 3-pointer with just under two minutes to play.
+The Bulldogs shot 58% from the floor in the first half.

-Suggs scored 10 points during the run as Iowa went cold from the field.
-The Hawkeyes went nearly five minutes without a field goal as Gonzaga continued to pull away.
+While Gonzaga was cruising, Iowa went cold from the field.
+The Hawkeyes went nearly five minutes without a field goal in the first half.
+The Hawkeyes entered the game averaging nearly 12 made 3-pointers per game.
+Against Gonzaga, they were just 4 for 22.

+Iowa seemed to have one last gasp midway through the second half.
+After a Garza basket cut the deficit to 14, the limited number of Iowa fans in the building cheered as the Hawkeyes broke a timeout.
+A three-point play by Jack Nunge out of the timeout cut it to 81-71, and the Pentagon came to life as the Hawkeyes eyed a comeback.

 UP NEXT: